associative-connection/associative-connection.github.io/content/uk/posts/jacobs-ladder-1990.md

 draft: false
 # one category: ["category-1"]
 # more categories: ["category-1", "category-2", ...]
-categories: ["Movies"]
+categories: ["Movies", "Horror"]
 # refer to categories
-tags: ["drugs", "necro fetishism", "militarism"]
+tags: ["mystic", "drugs", "biohazard", "necro fetishism", "militarism"]
 # seires
 series: ["It's not what it seems"]
 # Top image for the post